aaronengland/nfl_predictions/README.md

 Arguments:
 - year: season to simulate.
-- weighted_mean: use of weighted mean in simulation (boolean; default=False; False is recommended for early in the season whiule True is recommended for later games).
+- weighted_mean: use of weighted mean in simulation (boolean; default=False; False is recommended for early in the season while True is recommended for later games).
 - n_simulations: number of simulations for each game (default=1000).

 Returns a data frame with predicted results for the upcoming week's games.